Rule 1: Fees

 Amended effective September 24, 2024.

-Rule 2: Number of Copies
+Rule 2: Copies

 A. All filings require only one original.
 Filings submitted electronically or via facsimile shall be deemed original and do not require hard copies.